-(1)(a) OYA complies with expunction orders by sealing or marking "expunged" on the records, not by destroying them.
-The intent of the expunction is not to erase all traces of OYA's relationship to the individual, but rather to prevent subsequent dissemination of expunged information to third parties.

-(b) ORS 419A.260 defines "records" and exceptions from expunction.

-(2)(a) Anyone who inquires about a person whose record has been expunged shall be told "No record of contacts exists" except when the information is required for State or Federal Audits, or when ordered by a court of competent jurisdiction to release the information.

-(b) If an expunged record is provided, a copy of the audit identifier or court order will be placed in the record, and the following notation placed on the outside of the record: "Expunged records of (youth offender's name) accessed on (date) in compliance with (court order/audit identifier)."
+- (1)(a) OYA complies with expunction orders by sealing or marking "expunged" on the records, not by destroying them.
+The intent of the expunction is not to erase all traces of OYA's relationship to the individual, but rather to prevent subsequent dissemination of expunged information to third parties. - (b) ORS 419A.260 defines "records" and exceptions from expunction. - (2)(a) Anyone who inquires about a person whose record has been expunged shall be told "No record of contacts exists" except when ordered by a court of competent jurisdiction to release the information. - (b) If an expunged record is provided, a copy of the court order will be placed in the record, and the following notation placed on the outside of the record: "Expunged records of (youth offender's name) accessed on (date) in compliance with (court order)."

 Hist.: OYA 2-1995, f.
 12-19-95, cert. ef.
 1-2-96; OYA 3-2001 f. & cert. ef.
-4-20-01
+4-20-